"We're not afraid to be disruptive and pave the path and be pioneers."

 Lucky’s went big with the launch, touting CBD oils and adaptogenic plants in its October magazine and dedicating two full shelving displays in the Apothecary section of its stores.
 But the chain also was calculated — selling products beyond hemp oil and offering hemp-extract products made into topicals that are applied to the skin, as well as consumable powders and capsules.

-At Lucky’s south Boulder store, Wise said some full-spectrum hemp companies were expanding their products line, highlighting a brand of CBD-rich powdered drink blends that complemented hemp extract with ayurvedic spices, plants and herbs such as turmeric and maca.
+At Lucky’s south Boulder store, Wise said some broad-spectrum hemp companies were expanding their products line, highlighting a brand of CBD-rich powdered drink blends that complemented hemp extract with ayurvedic spices, plants and herbs such as turmeric and maca.

 Taking a potentially “revolutionary” leap was a no-brainer for Lucky’s, Wise said.